Types of Drill Bits

 - Attached to a shank to connect to drill; drills large cut-out holes, often used to fit piping

 - Installer bits are designed for installing wiring.
 The drill bit has a hole in the side used for feeding wiring through the drilled hole.

-- Self-centering drill bit ensures that the drill hole is accurately centered each time drill is applied.
+- Self-centering drill bit ensures that the drill hole is accurately centered each time the drill is applied.
 Useful for pre-drilling holes for screw-mounted hardware

 - Drill saw bits are used for cutting irregular holes in metal or wood.
 Best for small jobs; can’t replace a jigsaw.